 Agendas, meeting minutes, conference materials, and other information about past meetings, training, and events are available on FSBA’s public-access BoardDocs site

-ADVANCED SCHOOL FINANCE FORUM
+ADVANCED SCHOOL FINANCE

 In this highly specialized session, we delve into the complexities of school finance, a critical and intricate aspect of a school board member’s responsibilities.
+This forum is meticulously designed for members who are committed to deepening their comprehension of school budgeting and finance management.

 Key Focus Areas: